khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 When including triggers to manipulate the data, such as filters, they should be placed directly above the table.

 Additional actions that a user can take from an individual row are displayed in the far right column and are visible at all times (no on-hover visibility).
-If a table row require more than three action buttons, try to use a `more menu` instead of a single or group buttons.
+If a table row requires more than three action buttons, try to use a “more” menu instead of a single or group buttons.

 It is also possible to use in-line links to provide additional information to other items in the table or route the user to a different page.